 When you Should Weigh Cooked

-Maybe you’re batching rice that you plan to put in the fridge and eat throughout the week, maybe you’re cooking for lots of people who are all eating different amounts, or maybe you just can’t be bothered to weigh raw (or you forgot).
+Maybe you’re batch cooking rice that you plan to put in the fridge and eat throughout the week, maybe you’re cooking for lots of people who are all eating different amounts, or maybe you just can’t be bothered to weigh raw (or you forgot).

 In these scenarios, weigh cooked.